-Our second morning started with a hunt for chocolate croissants and coffee.
+The next morning started with a hunt for chocolate croissants and coffee!
 Part of the reason we picked St. Barts for our honeymoon was to experience the laid back island vibe with a bit of European flare.
-In short, I was really looking forward to the cafe scene!
+In other words, I was really looking forward to the cafe scene!

 It was a blissful day that we ended with a trip to a local store for breakfast the next morning (having learned not to rely on the cafes after all) and getting a pizza to go for dinner.
-It sounds simple but sharing a bottle of wine and pizza back at the hotel was one of my favorite moments.
+It was so simple but sharing a bottle of wine and pizza back at the hotel was one of my favorite moments.

 As the afternoon was winding down, we went for one last swim to a platform you could sit on in the middle of the deeper part of the sea.
 We ended up meeting another vacationing couple.
 After chatting for a while, we exchanged numbers and agreed to meet up for a drink later.

 Word to the wise, if you find yourself in St. Barts and you want to go out for dinner, MAKE RESERVATIONS!
 Many of the restaurants base their food ordering for the day based on the number of reservations they have that night.
 So despite a place not looking crowded, they might literally not have food for you to eat there.
 We experienced this at 2 restaurants we attempted to eat at, which was frustrating but we finally hit the jackpot with a canceled reso at Bonito.

-After dinner we met our new friends for a beer and, of course, instagram handle exchanges to stay in touch (hiii, Jenna!;)
+After dinner we met our new friends for a beer and, of course, instagram handle exchanges to stay in touch (hiii, Jenna!;).

 We had an early departure the next morning back to St. Martin for our last night before flying home.
 Overall St. Barts was as exquisite as you can imagine.
-I’m glad we went there for our honeymoon – a trip of a lifetime – and indulged in all the island has to offer, but I don’t know if we would go back…
+I’m glad we went there for our honeymoon – a trip of a lifetime – and indulged in all the island has to offer.